-This selection directs KONA to route video from its selected input through the card for processing and output.
-When this selection is chosen, all Primary/ Secondary Format selections are available for selection in controlling the output.
-This in effect makes the KONA card a converter.
+This selection directs KONA to route video from its selected input through the card for processing and output, and enables Capture Mode.

+NOTE: Selecting Pass Through (Cap) essentially makes the KONA card a converter.
 No applications other than the AJA Control Panel need be open to convert audio and video from one format to another.
-For example, if you have KONA 3G or LHi and need to dub an SD source tape needs to be HD, the signal can be routed from the SD VTR to the KONA card configured for up-conversion in the AJA Control Panel and then passed through to the HD VTR for recording.
-(Note: LHe Plus performs down-conversion only.)
+For example, if you need to dub an SD source tape that needs to be HD, the signal can be routed from the SD VTR to the KONA card configured for up-conversion in the AJA Control Panel and then passed through to the HD VTR for recording.